BJP-GU/MDes-TDF/README.md

 https://github.com/user-attachments/assets/11079986-5b01-4e25-a491-b1ba81671e10

-Notes:
+### Notes:
 I found the exercise to be great for getting back into code and Arduino work.
-The wheels are turning on how I might implement serial interactions for related to music inputs, lights, and sounds.
+The proverbial, "wheels are starting to trun," on a how I might implement serial outputs related to music, lights, and sounds.
+For example, could one build a system using the Arduino which transforms noise (db) as an input and light as an output or noise (db) as an input and noise as an output (response).
+In theory can two Arduio's communicate with sound?

-Code:
+### Code:

 /*
   Hello World